 - 1. IP PrintWay selects output data sets from the JES spool according to the JES work-selection parameters defined for the IP PrintWay FSA.
-For example, IP PrintWay might select all data sets in JES output class P. IP PrintWay can select data sets that were allocated on the JES spool by NetSpool or Print Interface, or submitted from TSO or batch applications.
-The - 2.
+For example, IP PrintWay might select all data sets in JES output class P. - IP PrintWay can select data sets that were allocated on the JES spool by NetSpool or Print Interface, or submitted from TSO or batch applications.
+The data sets can contain line data, ASCII text data, or formatted data, such as PCL, PostScript, SAP, or MO:DCA-P (AFP) data. - 2.
 IP PrintWay runs as a functional subsystem application (FSA) of JES2 or JES3.
-Several IP PrintWay FSAs can run in one functional subsystem address space data sets can contain S/390 line data, ASCII text data, or formatted data, such

-- (FSS) to handle a high volume of data; however, one PrintWay FSA can transmit data sets to multiple printers or print servers. - 3.
+Several IP PrintWay FSAs can run in one functional subsystem address space (FSS) to handle a high volume of data; however, one PrintWay FSA can transmit data sets to multiple printers or print servers. - 3.
 IP PrintWay uses information in the printer definition in the Printer Inventory to process data sets, select the transmission protocol (LPR, direct sockets, IPP, or VTAM), and obtain the address of the target printer.
-IP PrintWay can also use the IP address of a target printer specified directly on the OUTPUT JCL statement.

-IP PrintWay recognizes data sets allocated on the JES spool by Print Interface and does not convert data from EBCDIC to ASCII or format the data; this is because Print Interface has already converted data to ASCII if necessary.
-For other data sets, IP PrintWay can convert data from EBCDIC to ASCII, can add a header to each page, and can format data using the carriage-control characters in S/390 line data, an FCB, or pagination attributes specified in the printer definition.
+IP PrintWay can also use the IP address of a target printer specified directly on the OUTPUT JCL statement. - IP PrintWay recognizes data sets allocated on the JES spool by Print Interface and does not convert data from EBCDIC to ASCII or format the data; this is because Print Interface has already converted data to ASCII if necessary.
+For other data sets, IP PrintWay can convert data from EBCDIC to ASCII, can add a header to each page, and can format data using the carriage-control characters in line data, an FCB, or pagination attributes specified in the printer definition.

 IP PrintWay can use transforms provided by Infoprint Server Transforms to convert data from one format to another.
 IP PrintWay might call Print Interface to perform the data transform.
-Refer to OS/390 Infoprint Server Operation and Administration for information about how IP PrintWay calls Print Interface when the printer definition requests data transforms.
+Refer to z/OS Infoprint Server Operation and Administration for information about how IP PrintWay calls Print Interface when the printer definition requests data transforms.

 - 4. IP PrintWay maintains a transmission queue to keep track of data sets being processed.
 This transmission queue contains the status of each transmission, routing information, and so on.
 Using Infoprint Server ISPF panels, the system operator can monitor the status of transmissions, reroute data sets to another print queue or port, and change the transmission options. - 5.
-IP PrintWay transmits data sets to remote printers or print servers using the protocol selected in the printer definition (LPR, direct sockets, IPP, or VTAM).
-IP PrintWay can also transmit LPD options and IPP job attributes to the target LPDs and IPP servers.
+IP PrintWay transmits data sets to remote printers or print servers using the protocol selected in the printer definition (LPR, direct sockets, IPP, or VTAM), IP PrintWay can also transmit LPD options and IPP job attributes to the target LPDs and IPP servers.
 For example, IP PrintWay can transmit information that the LPD prints on a separator page.